-There are any number of reasons value traps can appear.
-Some of the more common situations leading to their development have been:
+There are any number of reasons why value traps can appear.
+Here are some of the more common situations leading to their development.

-- A Permanent Change in the Cash Generating Power of a Firm or Industry That Makes Past Comparisons of Little Use - Think about horse and buggy manufacturers after Henry Ford began production on the Model T automobile.
-Their days were numbered; their product lines doomed for a cyclical decline as families traded in their stables for garages, giving up hay and oats for gasoline.
-If you saw the price decline, looked at the past net income, and thought, "Oh boy, this is cheap compared to fundamentals!", you were very mistaken.
+Think about horse-and-buggy manufacturers after Henry Ford began production on the Model T automobile.
+Their days were numbered, and their product lines doomed for a cyclical decline as families traded in their stables for garages, giving up hay and oats for gasoline.
+If you saw the price decline, looked at the past net income, and thought, "Oh boy, this is cheap compared to fundamentals!" you were very mistaken.
 The past operating results of the business were of limited use in determining its intrinsic value.

 How You Can Avoid Value Traps or Protect Against Them